 What Have Been the Major Changes of DSM-5?

-The overhaul of the DSM can be broadly explained through five overarching changes meant to make diagnostics easier and more accurate for clinicians.
+Broadly, the DSM’s overhaul entails five overarching changes meant to make diagnostics easier and more accurate for clinicians.
 These changes for mental and behavioral disorders include the following.

 - Developmental focus: DSM-5 places disorders according to the age at which they are most likely to appear, starting in childhood and ending with disorders that usually occur in old age.
 Descriptions of disorders also include the different ways they might present according to age.